SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

-lint | Run a static code scan with `eslint` start | Build the project for development and run the dev server test | Run the test specs from the `test/specs/` directory create-ui5-element | Creates an empty web component with the given name
+lint | Run a static code scan with `eslint` start | Build the project for development and run the dev server test | Run the test specs from the `test/specs/` directory create-ui5-element | Create an empty web component with the given name

 ### Files in the main directory